- 33% response rate

 I believe in the communicative approach when it comes to language.
 So be warned my Chinese tones are atrocious and my utter disregard for the rules of grammar absolutely shocking in a professional translator.

-I'll also tell you more than you ever knew you wanted to know about bikes, biking, and international cycling events.
+I'll also tell you more than you ever knew you wanted to know about bikes, biking, international cycling events, the minutae of the Chinese General Administration of Sport, and the etymology of this really interesting word I just learned.

 What I Can Share with Hosts